 Does your business still utilize email marketing?
 These days many business owners and advertisers have the notion that email marketing is archaic and ineffective.
 After all, email marketing has been around for nearly a quarter century!

 Many think that email campaigns are obsolete in a world of shiny new modern marketing strategies like mobile application push notifications, social media marketing, influencer marketing, or even SMS.
-It’s been at least 15 years since email was considered new or exciting marketing technology.
+It’s been at least 20 years since email was considered new or exciting marketing technology.

 But here’s the thing that all marketers and business owners must keep in mind above all else: everyone still uses email.
 Nearly everyone still has to check their email for work, important financial correspondence, account management, and personal use.
 This will continue to be the case until perhaps the Metaverse eventually replaces email.

 Many more people have email addresses than social media accounts or websites.
-And billions of people have smartphones with their email just a click away.
+And billions of people have smartphones with their email just a click or tap away.
 It would be silly to dismiss these facts if you are a marketer or business professional.

 I know I certainly doubted email marketing for a period of time.
 I started email marketing customers and leads in 2008 and achieved some moderate success for myself and clients, mostly because not a lot of people were doing it at the time.

 But for a couple years from 2013-2014 I barely collected any email addresses or sent out any marketing emails in favor of focusing on my social media accounts and content.

-While my social following and content grew and helped me achieve more success, I lost out on a major opportunity to distribute my hundreds of blog posts, YouTube videos, and eBooks.
+While my social following and content grew and helped me achieve more success, I lost out on a major opportunity to distribute my hundreds of blog posts, YouTube videos, and eBooks through email marketing.

 I left a lot of money on the table during those that period of time and for years after.
 Since then I learned never to knock any marketing tactic that actually works like email marketing.

 While you’ll still need a comprehensive digital marketing strategy to be successful, here are some additional reasons why email marketing still deserves a prominent place in your advertising arsenal: